Rho Puppis

 Rho Puppis (ρ Puppis, abbreviated Rho Pup, ρ Pup), formally named Tureis /'tjʊəreis/, is a star in the southern constellation of Puppis.
-With an average apparent visual magnitude of 2.78, it is the third-brightest member of this generally faint constellation.
+With an apparent visual magnitude of 2.7 or 2.8, it is the third-brightest member of this generally faint constellation.
 Based upon parallax measurements made during the Hipparcos mission, Rho Puppis is located at a distance of 63.5 ly from the Sun.
 It is the prototype of the Rho Puppis class of evolved Am stars.

 Nomenclature

 ρ Puppis (Latinised to Rho Puppis) is the star's Bayer designation.

 It bore the traditional name Tureis or Turais, from the Arabic تُرَيْس turays "shield" (diminutive), which was shared by Iota Carinae.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN approved the name Tureis for this star on 12 September 2016 and it is now so entered in the IAU Catalog of Star Names (Iota Carinae was given the name Aspidiske on 20 July 2016).